rackerlabs/design-system/_component_design/cards.md

 ## When to use

-Use cards to present a small amount of high-level information to users, and allow them a way access more detail information.

-Do not use cards in place of robust data tables, or with a large quantity of data entries.
+Use cards when you want to a visually distinct arrangement of tabular data, especially when it is helpful to provide summary information about that data object.

 ## Best practices

 Use the following best practices when constructing cards:

 - Construct cards so they are uniform in size.
+- Do not use cards in place of robust data tables, or with a large quantity of data entries.
 - There is no limit to the number of cards that can be used, however, ensure the page use case justifies the data.
 For example, dashboards are meant to provide users with quick insights and clear paths forward to more robust data.
-Overusing cards might have the opposite effect and leave users with too much information to parse.
+- Do not overuse cards in an application.
+Too many pages with cards can be confusing to users because they cannot intuitively determine the page they are on.
 - Do not include too much information on a card.
-A card is not a Dashboard Card, which is a pattern that will be developed in the future.
 - Include only high-level information on a card, and link to more detailed information.
 - If the information is better presented in a list or table pattern, do not use cards.
-If you believe Card Grids appeal to some users, present both options.
+If you believe Card Grids might appeal to some users, you can present both layout options.
+- If you use a card grid as an alternate view to a table view (or, a **list view**), ensure you allow the user to switch to their preferred view.

 {% endcolumn %}